Children need to be included in the process of infidelity recovery.

 Here are two best self-help books that can help you in this difficult time.

-Surviving Infidelity is full of practical professional advice from Couple and Marriage Therapist Abe Kass.
+Surviving Infidelity is a book full of practical professional advice from couple therapist Abe Kass.